bogdanstoicasn/tcp-udp-subscribe-proto/README.md

 The udp sockets send just the subscription messages.
 The server gets them and checks if the client is online and subscribed to the topic.
 If the client is online and subscribed to the topic, send the message to the client.
-If the client is offline, save the message in a list and send it when the client connects.
 The server can also get input from STDIN (exit command).

+Sockets:

+- *stdin* - used to get input from the admin(just close the serverz)

+- *tcp socket* - used for the clients to connect to the server

+- *udp socket* - used to receive subscription messages

+- *client sockets* - used to send/receive messages to the clients

 ## Data structures

 We store the ips and ports in:

-- *std::map<int, std::pair<in_addr, uint16_t>> ips_ports;*
+- *std::map<int, std::pair<in_addr, uint16_t>> map_ipport;*

 We store the clients in: